BetterThanTomorrow/joyride/doc/configuration.md

 You can specify two sources for Joyride scripts:

 - `joyride.scriptsPath.user`: An absolute path
-- `joyride.scriptsPath.workspace`: A workspace relative path
+- `joyride.scriptsPath.workspace`: A workspace relative path.
+Defaults to `.joyride/scripts`.

 The sources ar used the following way: